overcastua/maze-escape-task/README.md

 `0` - start position
 `+` - way
 `#` - wall
-The solution should be an array of strings with a sequence of necessary actions to exit the maze.
+<br>The solution should be an array of strings with a sequence of necessary actions to exit the maze.<br>

-Example of input data:
+<br>Example of input data:

 [